Daily guide for projects#

 W2D2#

 You should now have a sense of the data, and you have probably refined your hypothesis a little.
 You might have a vague idea of what it would take for your project to work, what tools you might use, and what the answer could look like.
-Let’s make these things explicit, by continuing with steps 6-9 of the modeling practice in this steps 5-10 notebook.
+Use the project planner to identify other steps you need to do for a complete project.

 One of the best ways to understand your own research is to try to write about it.
-You should write early and often, not just at the end when you’re trying to write a paper or your thesis.
+You should write early and often, not just at the end when you are trying to write a paper or your thesis.
 Science conferences are a great way to present your intermediate work, and they give you a chance to write an abstract.
-For example, the Neuromatch Conferences are a great venue for this.
-However, you don’t have to wait so long to write your project abstract, you’ll do it today!
-If you have preliminary results that’s great, but it’s not required.
+However, you do not have to wait so long to write your project abstract, you will do it today!
+If you have preliminary results that is great, but it is not required.
 Most of the components of an abstract do not in fact require results.
 The goal for this day is to workshop your abstract with your group, and then present this to your entire pod.
 You can also think of it as a much more refined version of the project proposal you submitted originally.

 If you think your abstract is lacking the computational “oomph” to make it sound good, check out the “W2D5 (bonus)” section below.
 Take the time to find interesting modeling or computational facets to your project, because this will make the abstract writing easier and more enjoyable since you can talk about big, interesting ideas and then gradually focus on the very specific work that you’ve done.

-(30 min) by yourself, read the Ten simple rules for structuring papers.
+(⏱️ 30 min) by yourself, skim the Ten simple rules for structuring papers.
 Pay close attention to figure 1, and how it specifies the same overall structure for the abstract, for each paragraph in the paper, and for the paper as a whole.

-(1h) workshop your abstract together as a group.
-Say what you like and what you don’t like about it.
+(⏱️ 1 hour) workshop your abstract together as a group.
+Say what you like and what you do not like about it.
 Try to refer back to the principles from the “Ten simple rules” paper in order to find problems with your abstract and follow the recommended solutions from the paper.

-(30-60min) Meet with your Project TA, show them your abstract.
+(⏱️ 45 min) Meet with your Project TA, show them your abstract.
 Try to get explicit feedback and edit the abstract together in a google doc.
+(Note that this will depend on your Project TAs schedule and may need to be shorter or happen at a different time).

-(30min / group = 1h) With your pod: present your research to the other group in your pod.
+(⏱️ 30min / group = 1h) With your pod: present your research to the other group in your pod.
 Take turns in your pod to read each other’s abstracts and provide feedback on them.
-Tell the other group what you understand and what you don’t from their research project.
+Tell the other group what you understand and what you do not from their research project.
 Give detailed writing feedback if you can (use “suggestion mode” in google docs).
 If there is no other project group in your pod, ask your TA to reach out to other pods to find a group you can workshop your abstract with.

 Once you are done, please submit the abstract here.
-We won’t use this for further matching or anything like that, but we will keep a record of it to help us track the progress of all groups.
-If you really need/want to, the abstract can also be submitted on Monday (especially for timeslots 2,4 who have had one less project day so far).
+We will not use this for further matching or evaluation, but we will keep a record of it to help us track the progress of all groups.
+If you really need/want to, the abstract can also be submitted on Monday.

 W2D5 (bonus)#